EnterpriseDB/repmgr/README.md

-these commands can be any valid shell script which results in one of these two actions happening, but if `repmgr`'s `standby follow` or `standby promote` commands are not executed (either directly as shown here, or from a script which performs other actions), the `rempgr` metadata will not be updated and monitoring will no longer function reliably.
+these commands can be any valid shell script which results in one of these two actions happening, but if `repmgr`'s `standby follow` or `standby promote` commands are not executed (either directly as shown here, or from a script which performs other actions), the `repmgr` metadata will not be updated and monitoring will no longer function reliably.

 To demonstrate automatic failover, set up a 3-node replication cluster (one primary